Voineagulab/TDAview/README.md

 ```{r}
 tdaview( mapper, metadata, labels)
 ```
-where *mapper* is the return value of TDAMapper and *metadata* is a 2D array of string or numeric values, with the first entry being variable name and each subsuquent entry correlating to a row in the original data.
+where *mapper* is the return value of TDAMapper and *metadata* is a 2D array of string or numeric values, with the first entry being variable name and each subsequent entry pertaining to a row in the original data.
 Finally, *labels* is an array of strings whose length coincides with TDAMapper's calculated vertex count.

 Use `options(viewer = NULL)` to open subsequent calls in default browser.